ikalnytskyi/em/docs/index.rst

     be one of: BOLD, UNDERLINE, GREY, RED, GREEN, YELLOW, BLUE, MAGENTA, CYAN or WHITE.

-The CLI is clear, so I no need to comment. :)
+The CLI is clear, so I don't need to comment. :)

 .. _em: https://github.com/ikalnitsky/em